 Let’s start by talking about a primary reason you’re investing in cloud monitoring in the first place: ensuring performance of your cloud-native apps.
 In order to ensure your infrastructure, applications, and services are performing optimally, you must have highly available and extremely resilient monitoring.
-For this reason, it’s important that your monitoring is more highly available than even your critical production apps.
+For this reason, it’s important that your Prometheus monitoring has higher availability than even your critical production apps.
 Here are some important requirements you should consider.

 Service level agreements (SLAs)

 When discussing SLAs, most people jump straight to “How many nines of uptime does the vendor offer?”
 This is a critical question as you’ll want to have a monitoring solution that is more highly available than your production environment, meaning ideally you’ll be looking for 99.9% uptime.